 Only 2% of mRNA is translated into proteins.
 Ninety-eight percent of RNA is “noncoding” and traditionally has been considered as no more than “junk genes.”
 But increasingly scientists, including Chen, are uncovering important functions they possess.

 In particular, his lab is focused on two noncoding RNAs.
 One—microRNA—regulates the production of proteins in cells.
-Another—lncRNA—performs other functions to regulate and could ultimately be used to treat atherosclerosis (hardening of the arteries) as well as periodontal disease, diabetes, cancer, and diabetic bone disease.
+Another—lncRNA—performs other functions to regulate gene expression and could ultimately be used to treat atherosclerosis (hardening of the arteries) as well as periodontal disease, diabetes, cancer, and diabetic bone disease.

 Studies by Chen’s lab have shown that a molecule called microRNA-335-5P can inhibit damage done by periodontal pathogens.
 The molecule could also have a robust effect in targeting the pathological molecules produced in the brain that lead to Alzheimer’s.